tower-rs/tower/tower/README.md

 Tower aims to make it as easy as possible to build robust networking clients and servers.
 It is protocol agnostic, but is designed around a request / response pattern.
 If your protocol is entirely stream based, Tower may not be a good fit.

+## License

+This project is licensed under the [MIT license](LICENSE).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tower by you, shall be licensed as MIT, without any additional terms or conditions.